ruby-amqp/rubymarchhare.info/articles/getting_started.md

 end
 ```

-`HotBunnies::Queue#subscribe` takes a block that will be called every time a message arrives.
-This will happen in a thread pool, so `HotBunnies::Queue#subscribe`
+`MarchHare::Queue#subscribe` takes a block that will be called every time a message arrives.
+This will happen in a thread pool, so `MarchHare::Queue#subscribe`
 does not block the thread that invokes it.
 It returns a **consumer**, a message delivery subscription that can be cancelled.

 Finally, we publish our message